Softmotions/ncms/ncms-docs/ncms-docs-en/doc/db/db2.rst

 Creating database
 *****************

 #.
-On this step, we need to setup the database user.
+In this step, we need to setup the database user.
    Let it be `ncms`::

     useradd -m ncms